m4rz3r0/OverTheWire-Tools/README.md

 ### Bandit
 - Connection and management tool
-- Autosolver upon 25 level
+- Automatic solver up to level 25

 ### Leviathan
 - Connection and management tool
-- Autosolver of all levels
+- Automatic solver of all levels